syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Shows/Disable the toolbar in file explorer control
+Shows/Disable the toolbar in File Explorer control.